Q: Is there zoning in Greene Township?

 Q: Who do I call if there is a tree down across a Township road?

-A: If there is a tree, or other object, on a Township road, please call:
+A: If there is a tree, or other object, on a Township road, please contact the township: